2017 1

 2012 Pauillac was attractive and seductive, truffy nose and round and tasty, sweet fruit.
 A joy to drink now.
 It would make a nice restaurant wine.
 90p.

-2011 Les Forts de Latour acted strong and chewy, sappy and tasty, well-trimmed and with fine balance.
+2011 Les Forts de Latour acted strong, chewy, sappy, tasty, well-trimmed, and balanced.
 92p.

-2005 Latour - closed at first sniff but immense potential waiting to come forward, extremely rich, complex and long.
+2005 Latour - closed at first sniff but immense potential waiting to come forward, extremely rich, complex, and long.
 Everything is here to make this wine a legend.
 99-100p.

 -----